‘Fairy Tail Manga’ Chapter 534: Lucy And Acnologia In Danger After ‘Book Of E.N.D’ Is Edited To Revive Natsu?

 Meanwhile, Ms. Anna claims she is trying her best to open the Ravines of Time, but notes that the portal remains shut.
 She reasons that the portal might be closed by an external force.
 It is clear that no one on board the Pegasus is aware of Zeref’s control over the Ravines of Time.

 The scene shifts back to the Fairy Tail Headquarters, where Mavis and Natsu are lying on the floor.
 While Zeref had confirmed that Mavis isn’t dead, the same cannot be said about the E.N.D.
 His body lies in a pool of blood.
-Standing besides Natsu, Zeref feels he is at arm’s reach of his goal of turning back the clock.
+Standing beside Natsu, Zeref feels he is at arm’s reach of his goal of turning back the clock.
 He plans to transform the main door of the Fairy Tail Headquarters into the door to the “New World.”
 Interestingly, the “Neo Eclipse” spell that transformed Zeref into the White Wizard would allow him to retain his memories, while he goes back in time and starts his life afresh.

 FAIRY TAIL CHAPTER 534 FINALLY CAME OUT T^T I BETTER STAY ALIVE CAUSE NATSUS OKAY THAT KNUCKLEHEAD CANT THINK ALONE???? pic.twitter.com/1hjUTrhbbm